 Whether you're looking to upgrade your old alarm clock or simply need a reliable alternative to your smartphone's alarm, a Bluetooth alarm clock is an option well worth considering.
 Fantastic multitaskers, most Bluetooth alarm clocks offer a host of convenient features.
 While the idea of an integrated alarm clock and Bluetooth speaker is appealing in itself, many Bluetooth alarm clocks also boast USB charging ports, SD card slots, nightlights, FM radio stations, and, of course, Bluetooth audio streaming.
 Some models even allow you to take calls while your device is connected.

-With hundreds of Bluetooth-enabled alarm clocks on the market, you'll be spoiled for choice.
+With hundreds of Bluetooth-enabled alarm clocks available, you'll be spoiled for choice.
 However, finding the perfect model amid a sea of options can be a daunting task.
 Luckily, we’re here to help!
 Here at BestReviews, our job is to simplify the buying process.
-Keep reading to find out everything you need to know about choosing the best Bluetooth alarm clock for your lifestyle, and take a look at our top picks when you’re ready to buy.

 If your top priority is finding a dependable alarm clock and Bluetooth connectivity is simply a convenient bonus, speaker quality might not be much of a concern.
 However, if you're drawn to a Bluetooth alarm clock primarily because of its music-streaming ability, good speakers are a must.
 Because just about every Bluetooth alarm clock is promoted as having excellent sound quality, relying on manufacturer claims alone might not quite give you the clarity you need.
 Short of actually testing a particular model yourself, we find that the best way to get an idea of the quality of the sound is by referring to online user reviews.